 A speed hump is a raised pavement feature constructed across the width of the street.
 It is usually 3 inches high and at least 12 feet in length from the leading edge to the trailing edge.
 This feature discourages motorists from speeding and encourages them to obey the posted speed limit.
 When speed humps are constructed, advisory signs are also installed to notify motorists of the speed hump and an appropriate advisory travel speed.
-Oregon City has a SPEED HUMP policy brochure available in the Public Works web site and is also attached to the document as Appendix B. This brochure discusses and explains the City's position on using and placing Speed Humps.
+Oregon City has a SPEED HUMP policy brochure available on the Public Works website and is, also, attached to the document as Appendix B. This brochure discusses and explains the City's position on using and placing Speed Humps.
+In addition, speed humps must be funded by the neighborhood making the request of this type of traffic calming device.